MahBadran93/ROS_Project/README.md

 - Another way we can create our goal is by creating an action client that send a goal to move_base **SimpleActionServer**.

-- To implement path planning we create a launch file where it includes the map server(config. explained) package, amcl(config. explained) package, and move base package with its parameter dependences.
+- To implement path planning with obstacle avoidance, we create a launch file where it includes the map server(config. explained) package to get the map data, amcl(config. explained) package to localize the robot , and move base package with its parameter configuration.
 As explained, move base node requires some parameters to be loaded.
-To configure and add move base node, see the following code:
+To configure and add move base node, we execute the following code:
    -  To launch the node:<br>
    ```  <node pkg="move_base" type="move_base" respawn="false" name="move_base" output="screen">" ```
-   - Load the required parameters (local & global costmaps):
+   - Load the required parameters (local & global costmaps | local & global planners):
    ```  <!-- rosparam is used to load parameters from yaml file-->
         <rosparam file="$(find t3_navigation)/param/costmap_common_params_$(arg model).yaml" command="load" ns="global_costmap" />
         <rosparam file="$(find t3_navigation)/param/costmap_common_params_$(arg model).yaml" command="load" ns="local_costmap" />